-Zones 4-8 Height: 5-10′ Width: 5-10′ Part sun to shade in moist, well-drained soil.
+Zones 4-8 Height: 5-10′ Width: 5-10′ Part sun to shade.
+Moist to dry soil.
+Wild version of the filberts that we like to crack open during the winter holidays.
+Just as tasty too!
 Bloom time: late winter to early spring Bloom color: male yellow-green catkin, female tiny, red-purple tuft at end of branches.
-While both flowers occur on the same plant, nuts are produced through cross pollination with a nearby friend.
+Both flowers occur on the same plant, nuts are produced through cross pollination with a nearby friend.

 Black Chokeberry (Aronia melanocarpa)

 Zones 3-8.
 Sun to part sun.
 Wet to dry soil.
 Height 4′-8′ feet, width 4′-8′ feet.
 Chokeberries are a splendid addition to any landscape.
 The branches of black chokeberry are shorter and a little stiffer than red chokeberry, giving it a more formal appearance.
 Adaptable and easy to maintain, White, sweet scented flowers feed the bees in the spring to render large, dark purple to black fruits that sustain birds through winter.
 Fall foliage is plum to burgundy.
 Berries are a rich source of antioxidants for people!

 Full sun – part sun.
 Medium-dry to Wet.
 Ht.
 4-8′, Width 6-15′. a rounded, multi-stemmed shrub with wispy, white, well… bottlebrushy flowers!
 Blooms during summer, when there’s not a lot for pollinators to feed on.
 The flower spikes stand out above the rich, medium green foliage.
 An oasis for parched insects.